Recovery Trout Stocking

 Cutthroat Trout

-Native fish species, such as bull trout, Athabasca rainbow trout and Westslope cutthroat trout, have been calling Alberta’s eastern slopes home for thousands of years.
+Native fish species, such as bull trout, Athabasca rainbow trout and westslope cutthroat trout, have been calling Alberta’s eastern slopes home for thousands of years.

-Native fish populations are threatened by many different activities that take place in and around their waters, with the greatest threats being habitat destruction or alteration, hybridization with non-native fish species and fishing pressure.
+Native fish populations are threatened by many different activities that take place in and around their waters, with the greatest threats being habitat destruction or alteration, hybridization and competition with non-native fish species and fishing pressure.

 Why do recovery stocking?